kademolaji/single-sign-on-1/README.md

-# single-sign-on
+# Single Sign On (SSO)
-🔐 Authentication and Authorization for Distributed systems, Microservices and Web APIs.
+Authentication and Authorization for Distributed systems, Microservices and Web APIs. (work in progress)